fbaumdicker/SpacerPlacer/README.md

 default.

 ## Input data
 The CRISPR array input data has to be provided in a specific format.
-We provide two alternative input formats:
+We provide three alternative input formats:
-"spacer_fasta" and "ccf"/"crisprcasfinder".
+"spacer_fasta", "ccf_json/crisprcasfinder_json" and "ccdb/crisprcasdb".
 Trees can be estimated by SpacerPlacer based on the spacer arrays, but we generally recommend to provide trees, if available, in particular, to get interpretable results in parameter estimates.
 The following sections describe the input formats in detail.